Balasubramanian-pg/Tableau/Chapter 14 - Automations In Tableau/Tableau Desktop/Readme.md

 ### Workflow Automations
 29. **Sheet Un-hider:** Instantly unhide every sheet in the workbook (useful for debugging someone else's messy workbook).
 30. **Action Auditor:** List all Dashboard Actions (Filters, URL actions) and their source/target sheets to visualize the navigation flow.

-***

-**Which one of these sounds most painful for you right now?** Pick one, and we can write the Python script for it immediately.

-Here are **50 additional, unique, and high-value** use cases for Tableau automation with Python.

-I have categorized these by the specific "pain point" they solve in a real-world analytics environment.

 ### Clean-Up & Optimization (The "Janitor" Scripts)
 31. **The "Phone Layout" Destroyer:** Automatically delete the auto-generated "Phone" and "Tablet" layouts from every dashboard in the XML (these often break the design and are tedious to delete manually).